 Overflow calculating Acceleration Ramp.
-Check your inputs for Axis #In servo setup you have entered scaling data for feedback units (FU) and ladder units (LU), the update rate, and the acceleration ramp in ladder units/minute/second.
+Check your inputs for Axis # ...

+In servo setup you have entered scaling data for feedback units (FU) and ladder units (LU), the update rate, and the acceleration ramp in ladder units/minute/second.
 The software uses the formula shown to convert this information into feedback units and checks that the result is within the acceptable range.

-acceleration ramp FU update rate update rate = N (where N must be within range of 1 to 65535 FU)
+acceleration ramp FU update rate update rate = N (where N must be within a range shown LU 937500 below)